aiven/devportal/docs/products/redis/howto/migrate-aiven-redis.rst

-Migrate from Redis™* to Aiven for Redis™*
+Migrate from Redis®* to Aiven for Redis®*
 =========================================

-Move your data from a source, standalone Redis™* data store to an Aiven-managed Redis service.
+Move your data from a source, standalone Redis®* data store to an Aiven-managed Redis service.
 The migration first attempts to use the ``replication`` method, and if it fails, it uses ``scan``.

 In the following steps, we show you how to create a new Aiven for Redis service, and migrate data from AWS ElastiCache Redis.
 The Aiven project name is ``test``, and the service name for the target Aiven for Redis is ``redis``.